couchbase/cbft/docs/dev-guide/index-definitions.md

     {
       "targets": {
-        "yourIndexName": {
+        "%yourIndexName%": {
           "indexUUID": ""
         }
       }
     }

-You can specify one or more "yourIndexName" entries.
+You can specify one or more "%yourIndexName%" entries listed under the ```targets``` field.

-For example, perhaps you wish to have a naming level-of-indirection so that applications can make index queries without any application-side reconfiguration.
+For example, perhaps you wish to have a naming level-of-indirection so that applications can make queries without any application-side reconfigurations.

-In one scenario, perhaps you have a sales management application that making queries against a "LastQuarterSales" alias.
+In one scenario, perhaps you have a sales management application that makes queries against a "LastQuarterSales" alias.
 The alias is targeted against a "sales-2014-Q4" index, such as...

     {